Christoph-TU/ipm_spack/README.md

 ## Known Issues

 When the `+parser` option is enabled, IPM will build its proprietary version.
 If disabled, the perl script will be used instead.
-Note: On certain machines, enabling `+parser` may result in build complications.
+Note: On certain machines, enabling `+parser` may lead to build complications.